-The following best practice techniques can also be regarded as safe working practice in some aspects, not least we will consider elements of safety for the system or appliance being tested to prevent damage being caused.
+The following best practice techniques can also be regarded as safe working practice.
+We will consider elements of safety for the system or appliance being tested to prevent damage being caused.

 Probe Positioning:

 When applying the test meter probes to test points, every effort must be made to avoid contact between the probe tips.
 This is particularly relevant when measuring potential difference as the risk of touching can cause short circuits under a powered situation - potentially dangerous (i.e. mains voltage short) or damage to supply or control circuitry involved.